-The primary objective of risk management and fratricide avoidance is to help units protect their combat power through risk reduction, enabling them to win the battle quickly and decisively with minimum losses.
+The primary objective of risk management and fratricide avoidance is to help units protect their combat power through accident prevention, enabling them to win the battle quickly and decisively with minimum losses.
 This appendix focuses on two topics: risk management and the avoidance of fratricide.
 Risk is the chance of injury or death for individuals and of damage to or loss of vehicles and equipment.
-Risk, or the potential for risk, is always present across the full- spectrum of operations.
-Risk management must take place at all levels of the chain of command during each phase of every operation; it is an integral part of planning.
-The SBCT commander, battalion commanders, staffs, company commanders, and all soldiers must know how to use risk management, coupled with fratricide avoidance measures, to ensure the battalion executes the mission in the safest possible environment within mission constraints.
-(For additional information on risk management, refer to FM 100-14.)
+Risks, or the potential for risks, are always present in every combat and training situation.
+Risk management must take place at all levels of the chain of command during each step of every operation; it is an integral part of planning.
+The company commander, platoon leader(s), non-commissioned officers, and all soldiers must know how to use risk management, coupled with fratricide avoidance measures, to ensure the unit executes the mission in the safest possible environment within mission constraints.
+For additional information on risk management, refer to FM 100-14

 Risk management is the process of identifying and controlling hazards to conserve combat power and resources.
-Leaders (to include the staff) must always remember that the effectiveness of the process depends on their understanding of the situation.
-They should never approach risk management with "one size fits all" solutions to the risks their unit faces.
+Leaders must always remember that the effectiveness of the process depends on the factors of METT-TC.
+They should never approach risk management with "one size fits all" solutions to the hazards their unit faces.
 They must consider the essential tactical and operational factors that make each situation unique.
-There are five steps of the risk management process.
-This five-step process is integrated into the military decision-making process (Table C-1).
+There are five steps of risk management.
+This five-step process is integrated within the troop-leading procedures (Table B-1).

 A hazard is a source of danger.
 It is any existing or potential condition that could result in injury, illness, or death of personnel; damage to or loss of equipment and property; or some other form of mission degradation.
-Hazards arise in both tactical and training operations.
-Leaders must identify the hazards associated with all aspects and phases of the mission, paying particular attention to the factors of METT-TC.
-Risk management must never be an afterthought; leaders must begin the process during MDMP (troop-leading procedures for company and below) and continue it throughout the operation.
-Table C-2 lists possible sources of risk the battalion might face during a typical tactical operation.
+Hazards arise in both tactical operations and training.
+Leaders must identify the hazards associated with all aspects and steps of the operation, paying particular attention to the factors of METT-TC.
+Risk management must never be an afterthought; leaders must begin the process during troop-leading procedures and continue it throughout the operation.
+Table B-2 lists possible sources of risk the company may face during a typical tactical operation.
 The list is organized according to the factors of METT-TC.

 a.
-Determine which hazards can be eliminated or avoided.
+Determine what hazards can be eliminated or avoided.

 b.
 Assess each hazard that cannot be eliminated or avoided to determine the probability that the hazard will occur.